Alexandre Tansman

-Alexander Tansman (Aleksander Tansman, French: Alexandre Tansman; 12 June 1897 – 15 November 1986) was a Polish composer, pianist and conductor who became a naturalized French citizen in 1938.
+Alexander Tansman (Aleksander Tansman, French: Alexandre Tansman; 12 June 1897 – 15 November 1986) was a Polish and French composer, pianist and conductor.
 One of the earliest representatives of neoclassicism, associated with École de Paris, Tansman was a globally recognized and celebrated composer.

 Early life and heritage

 Tansman was born and raised in Łódź, Congress Poland.
 His parents were of Lithuanian Jewish ancestry.
 His father Moshe Tantzman (1868–1908) died when Alexander was 10 and his mother Hannah (née Gourvitch, 1872–1935) reared him and his older sister Teresa alone.